 Abandonment Plan - This may also be identified as a Retirement and Reclamation Plan.
 It documents how the company will deal with key issues related to public safety, environmental protection and desired land use during the physical process of abandonment and after an abandonment order has been satisfied.

-Appropriate Dispute Resolution (ADR) - This is a collection of processes and techniques to help people deal with disputes.
-Negotiation, facilitation, mediation and referral are options to be collaborative, respectful and considerate of everyone's views.
+Appropriate Dispute Resolution (ADR) - collection of processes and techniques to help people deal with disputes.
+Negotiation, facilitation, mediation and referral are options to be collaborative, respectful and considerate of everyone’s views.

-Assurance of Voluntary Compliance (AVC) - Initiated by a NEB Inspection Officer or CLC Health and Safety Officer, an AVC is a formal written commitment given by a company representative to the Officer to correct a non-compliance that cannot be corrected immediately.
+Assurance of Voluntary Compliance (AVC) - A written commitment given by a company representative to the CLC Health and Safety Officer to correct a non-compliance that cannot be corrected immediately.

-Health and Safety Officer - A qualified person designated by Human Resources & Skills Development Canada who conducts inspections, audits, accident investigations and responds to complaints under the CLC, Part II (Occupational Health and Safety) and its regulations.
+Health and Safety Officer - A person designated by Human Resources & Skills Development Canada (HRSDC) to conduct inspections, audits, accident investigations and responds to complaints under the Canada Labour Code (CLC), Part II (Occupational Health and Safety) and its regulations.

 Inspection - An on-site, methodical examination and assessment of a company's activities or operations against its regulatory obligations (approval/authorization, conditions and/or approved compliance program), established standards, acceptable industry practice, and the Inspection Officer's professional judgment.

-Inspection Officer - A term used to signify an Officer designated under section 49 of the NEB Act or a Health and Safety Officer designated by HRSDC under the CLC, Part II.
+Inspection Officer - A person designated under section 49 of the NEB Act or a Health and Safety Officer designated by HRSDC under the CLC, Part II.

-Inspection Report - The report filled out at the end of an inspection by the Inspection Officer, summarizing the observations made and discussions held during the inspection.
+Inspection Report - The report created at the end of an inspection by the Inspection Officer, summarizing the observations and finding made during the inspection.
 A copy of this report is provided to the company.

 NEB Act - National Energy Board Act.

 Non-compliance - A failure to comply with regulatory requirements contained in the NEB Act, the regulations or Board approvals.

-Inspection Officer Order - An Order made by a NEB Officer under section 51.1 of the NEB Act as a result of a potential hazard to the safety or security of the public or employees of a company, or a detriment to property or the environment is being, or will be, caused.
+Inspection Officer Order -An order made by a NEB Officer under section 51.1 of the NEB Act if a potential hazard to the safety or security of the public or employees of a company, or a detriment to property or the environment is being, or will be, caused.

 The following is an example of a Table of Contents for an Abandonment Plan, for illustrative purposes only.
 This may also be referred to as a Retirement and Reclamation Plan